johngru/test_repo/README.md

 # A test repository
 ## Motivation
 Every great project starts with solid testing.
-Github is no different.
+Github is no exception.
 ---
 ### Description
 A **sample repository** and sample readme file for connectivity resolution and illustration purposes.